-Environmental Health provides education, enforcement, and develops resources in response to a wide range of issues which affect the environment, health, safety, and the general well-being of our community.
+Environmental Health provides education, enforcement, and resources in response to a wide range of issues which affect the environment, health, safety, and general well-being of our community.

-We promote public health and safety to ensure compliance with State and Local Health Codes, by permitting and inspecting a variety of food establishments, On-Site Sewage Facilities (OSSF), along with investigating different types of public health nuisances/issues within the City of San Marcos jurisdiction.
+We promote public health and safety by permitting and inspecting a variety of food establishments and on-site sewage facilities (OSSF) to ensure compliance with State and Local Health Codes.
+In addition, we investigate different types of public health nuisances/issues within the City of San Marcos jurisdiction.